roigcarlo/AoC/17/README.md

 ```

 Not all the codes were perfect and some of them would have been very dificult to
-descrive.
+describe.
 For example the ranges in this function were ultimately defined by me

 ```Python
 ''' A function that given a square calculates which is the pair of x,y velocities maximizes the output of the